RagedUnicorn/docker-bamboo/README.md

 ## Healthcheck

-The production image supports a simple healthcheck whether the container is healthy or not.
-This can be configured inside `docker-compose.yml`.
+The production and the stack image supports a simple healthcheck showing whether the container is healthy or not.
+This can be configured inside `docker-compose.yml` or `docker-compose.stack.yml`

 ## Development